aws/aws-lakeformation-best-practices/content/lf-tags/developing-an-lftag-ontology.md

 * marketing data engineers - has ability to read/write to any marketing datasets
 * marketing data analysts - has the ability to read only to any marketing datasets
-* sales data engineers - has ability to read/write to any marketing datasets
+* sales data engineers - has ability to read/write to any sales datasets
-* sales data analysts - has the ability to read only to any marketing datasets
+* sales data analysts - has the ability to read only to any sales datasets
 * CFO office analysts - has the ability to read only to any marketing and sales datasets
 * HR engineers - has the ability to read/write only to any HR datasets.
 * HR analysts - has the ability to read only to any marketing datasets but only non-confidential information.
 Salaries are considered confidential.